alexravenna/Pi-DNStack/README.md

 5. **Enjoy!**

     After deployment, access the Pi-hole web interface at: `http://<server-ip>:<port>/admin/login.php` and enjoy your new DNS management stack!

+## Windows DHCP Configuration

+Pi-DNStack can automatically configure a Windows DHCP server to use Pi-hole.
+This feature requires:

+### Prerequisites

+-   Windows Server with DHCP role installed
+-   [Powershell SSH remoting access](https://learn.microsoft.com/th-th/powershell/scripting/security/remoting/ssh-remoting-in-powershell?view=powershell-7.4) to the target server(s)
+-   Network connectivity between:
+    -   Windows DHCP server and Pi-hole server
+    -   Management workstation and Windows DHCP server

+### Network Considerations

+1. **Firewall Rules**:

+    - Allow DNS traffic (TCP/UDP 53) between DHCP clients and Pi-hole
+    - Allow PowerShell remoting (TCP 5985/5986) from management workstation to DHCP server

+2. **Docker Network Mode**:

+    - If using `bridge` mode, ensure Pi-hole's DNS port is published (`piholeDnsPort = "53"`)
+    - If using `host` mode (recommended for this feature), ensure the host's firewall allows DNS traffic

+3. **Pi-hole Listen Configuration**:
+    - Ensure Pi-hole is configured to listen to the required interfaces.